Rond om ons hostel

-• walk to Berlin´s centre, Alexander Platz, Hackescher Markt, Kollwitzplatz etc.
+• bereikt Alexander Platz, Hackeschen Markt, Kollwitzplatz etc. makkelijk te voet

 The unofficial symbol of Prenzlauer Berg, this 30m high tower was built in 1877 as the local water reservoir.
 Once used by the Nazis as a prison, today the round brick Wasserturm has been converted into trendy apartments.